Surtur (character): Equipment

 The Twilight Sword (also called the Sword of Doom) is composed from the metal alloy Scabrite, which can only be found in the mines of Surtur's realm.
 This giant weapon possesses mystical properties that allows Surtur to manipulate magical energy in vast amounts and perform nearly limitless feats, such as shattering dimensional barriers or inhibiting Odin's powers.
 When this sword is bonded with the Eternal Flame, its capabilities are further increased to an unknown level.

 The Eternal Flame (also known as the Eternal Flame of Destruction) further enhances Surtur's abilities and cannot be extinguished.

 Reception

 In 2022, CBR.com ranked Surtur 5th in their "Black Knight's 10 Strongest Villains" list.

 Other versions

+Amalgam Comics

 Surtur appears in the Amalgam Comics one-shot publication Thorion of the New Gods.

+Ultimate Marvel

 In the Ultimate Marvel reality, Surtur is seen summoned to Earth by Loki and battling the Ultimates.
 However, he is not seen in the final battle with the Ultimates.

-Surtur appears in JLA/Avengers #4 as a brainwashed minion of Krona.
+Ultimate Universe

 Surtur appears in the Ultimate Universe imprint.
-Thor unleashes Surtur with the intent to burn down all of Asgard, in order to defeat All-Father Loki.
+Thor unleashes Surtur with the intent to burn down all of Asgard to defeat All-Father Loki.